 Many cheap tripod-mounted telescopes are less-than-steady due to low-quality tripods and often have lots of backlash and other issues in the mount.
 This is particularly true with cheap German equatorial mounts.
-You are not going to be doing long-exposure astrophotography with an EQ mount/telescope package costing less than $1,000 USD, so don’t choose your telescope based on the purported advantages of one of these mounts.
+You are not going to be doing long-exposure astrophotography with a German equatorial mount costing much less than ~$1,000 USD, so don’t choose your telescope based on the purported advantages of one of these mounts.

 We strongly recommend Dobsonian alt-azimuth mounts to beginners.
 Manual fork or one-armed fork alt-azimuth mounts are great for refractors as well as smaller reflecting and catadioptric telescopes; however, a good alt-az mount can be somewhat expensive, and very cheap ones often have an outboard design which makes aiming frustrating.
 Computerized or GoTo alt-azimuth mounts are not very necessary with smaller instruments, but they do add tracking.